 |Level 1||The student has not met the achievement standard and needs substantial improvement to demonstrate the knowledge and skills needed for likely success in future coursework.|

 The display above shows the proportion of students “At or Above Standard” (Achievement Levels 3 & 4) by grade.
-While all numbers hover around the 50% midpoint, some grades stand out as higher than others.
+While all numbers hover around a 44% midpoint, some grades stand out as higher than others.
 It will be interesting to examine these data in future years to see if this is a trend.
 It should be noted, however, that achievement level and standard setting is an inexact science, so test grades are not necessarily directly comparable to each other.
 For WCSD, the comparisons that are important over time will be ensuring all grades increase toward 60%, and eventually 90%, as we want all children to meet the high standards adopted by our state and measured by this assessment.

 The graph is interactive, so clicking on any grade’s column will expand the view to show how different student populations in that grade performed.
 Again, viewing these data show several unacceptable achievement gaps among our student populations.